Brutuski/hal2023-cli/README.md

 To interact with `text-davinci-003` model, simply start your query with `-davinci` followed by a space and the rest of your query after that.

+`gpt-4` Model is also available.
+Start a prompt with `-gpt4` followed by the rest of the query.

 #### Screenshots

 <p align="center"><img src="./image-assets/screenshot-1.png"><p>